 Cheryl Scruggs was married with two kids when she started to feel numb.
 Numbness turned to anger.
-Anger lead to spending more time at work where she got a lot of attention from men.
-One man in particular.
+Anger led to spending more time at work, where she got a lot of attention from men, and from one man in particular.

-“My thought of a perfect marriage was one of romance, great communication, having a great home and I was doing my best to be the perfect wife to him and be … actually I was being fake.”
+“My thought of a perfect marriage was one of romance, of great communication, and of having a great home.
+I was doing my best to be the perfect wife to him and be … actually, I was being fake.”

 “I looked back and I saw everything I had thrown away.”

-It can be hard to own the truth of that verse when it feels like we’ve torn things apart with our own hands.
+It can be hard to believe that verse when it feels like we’ve torn things apart with our own hands.
 But God promises us new beginnings, second chances, redemption.
-He doesn’t promise that life will be painless – lesssons are often hard won — but He promises not to leave us languishing in our messes.
-All we have to do is turn back to God and we’ll find that He’s right there, ready to work redemption in us and through us.
+He doesn’t promise that life will be painless — lessons are often hard won — but he promises not to leave us languishing in our messes.
+All we have to do is turn back to God and we’ll find that he’s right there, ready to transform us by his Spirit.